Are you wondering if there are any benefits for a teacher working in a private school?

-The teaching profession is often referred to as a “calling”.
+The teaching profession is often referred to as a “calling.”
 As a teacher with a passion for teaching, your desire might be to impart knowledge to your students in the best way possible, and a private school might provide you with a very suitable environment to do so.
 If you are new to education, your transition could prove to be more challenging.

 Difference Between Public and Private Schools

 Private schools also have smaller classes when compared to public schools.
 Research indicates that a typical private school class has 10-12 students while a public school has closer to 25-30 students in a class.
-This small class size allows teaching to be more effective, as the teacher is able to concentrate on the individual needs of his or her students more readily.
+This small class size allows teaching to be more effective, as the teacher can concentrate on the individual needs of his or her students more readily.
 A large class is less organized when compared to a smaller class, as students tend to be harder to manage when in large groups.
 This forces the teacher to become more of a “policeman” than an instructor.

-Some teachers believe, there is more discipline in private schools than in public schools.
+Some teachers believe there is more discipline in private schools than in public schools.
 This discipline is a result of enforcing codes of conduct that students are required to abide by.
 Discipline is a prerequisite for teaching, as it allows the teacher to spend more time teaching their students and less time trying to control them.

-Private schools offer a suitable environment and the much-needed support needed to help you do what you like doing — teaching.
+Private schools offer a suitable environment, and the much-needed support needed to help you do what you like doing — teaching.
 Hence, in your career advancement, you should consider teaching in a private school.

 Have you taught in a private school environment before?
 How was it different than a public school?
 Please comment and share below!
 We’d love to hear your thoughts.